PlanB-Network/bitcoin-educational-content/courses/btc101/en.md

 - Secure them against hacking and theft attempts

 A wallet can be software on your computer, an application on your smartphone, a physical device like a USB key, or even a piece of paper.
 These different types of Bitcoin wallets each serve different use cases.
 Some are used for large amounts with an emphasis on security, others for privacy, or even for daily payment of small amounts.

-'Portfolios are therefore divided into large families of use, always with a central question: Are you the owner of the funds or do you leave control of your money to a third party?
+Portfolios are therefore divided into large families of use, always with a central question: Are you the owner of the funds or do you leave control of your money to a third party?
 We will come back to this topic in detail in the next chapter, but the idea is simple: Is the money in your pocket or in your banker's pocket!
 ![image](assets\Concept\chapitre5\3.jpeg)

 ### How does a Bitcoin wallet work